Q: What are your current hours?

 Q: Do you buy used knives?

-A: We’ll only consider rare, collectible items.
+A: We sometimes consider the acquisition rare, collectible items.
 Not sure?
 Bring it in or send us some photos and we’ll take a look, or email derekatdistrictcutlery.com an estimate.

 Q: Will you recycle my old steak knives?
 My wife says I’m vegetarian now.

-A: We often donate unwanted knives to local food shelters and can also recycle them
+A: We often donate unwanted knives to local charities and can also recycle them